cwncdnc/PocketParrot/README.md

 # PocketParrot

-A.I.turns your Android into a pet.
+A.I.turns your Android into a talking robot.

 Developed entirely on Android, using ChatGPT.